Podman on Ubuntu: Building and Running Containers with Dockerfile (Beginner to Practical Guide)

 podman run --rm ubuntu-hello

-The --rm option automatically removes the container after it exits, perfect for testing.
+The --rm option automatically removes the container after execution, making it ideal for testing purposes.

-If you want to work interactively inside the container, use the -it option to start Bash:
+If you want to interact with the container directly, you can start it with the -it option and launch Bash:

 podman run -it ubuntu-hello bash

-One of Podman’s key strengths is rootless mode, which allows non-root users to run, stop, and manage containers.
+One of Podman’s most powerful features is rootless mode, which allows regular users to start, stop, and manage containers without administrator privileges.

 podman run -it ubuntu bash

-Podman can natively integrate with systemd, allowing containers to start automatically as Linux services.
+Podman supports native integration with systemd, allowing containers to run automatically as Linux services.

 podman generate systemd --name mycontainer --files --restart-policy=always